-L-SOHC Ecological Sections
+L-SOHC Sections

-Minnesota Law specifies, "The council shall use the regions of the state based upon the ecological regions and subregions developed by the Department of Natural Resources and establish objectives for each region and sub-region to achieve the purposes of the fund outlined in the state constitution."
+Minnesota Law specifies "The council shall use the regions of the state based upon the ecological regions and subregions developed by the Department of Natural Resources and establish objectives for each region and subregion to achieve the purposes of the fund outlined in the state constitution."
 For purposes of developing the framework that will be used to guide expenditures from the OHF over the next 25 years, the Council has identified five Lessard-Sams Outdoor Heritage Council Sections (L-SOHC Sections).
-These are an aggregation of the state's ten Ecological Sections.
+These are an aggregation of the state's ten Ecological Sections (see Figure 1).
+These Sections are:

-Ecological Section Vision and Priorities
+Section Vision and Priority Actions